|Wednesday, November 8, 2017||10:00AM - 12:00PM||208N, North House, 1 Devonshire Place|

-At the end of the 19th century, large parts of Southeastern Europe began to see massive emigration to North America and other overseas destinations.
-At a time of intense nation building, governments in the region could hardly ignore the fact that so many of their citizens were leaving.
-On the contrary, some of them discovered the usefulness of emigration for fostering nation-building.
-In my talk I will discuss the emerging politics of diaspora, focussing on three caste studies (Kingdom of Hungary, Greece, and interwar Yugoslavia).
+At the end of the nineteenth century, large parts of Southeastern Europe began to see massive emigration to North America and other overseas destinations.
+At a time of intense nation-building, governments in the region could hardly ignore the fact that so many of their citizens were leaving.
+On the other hand, some of them discovered the usefulness of emigration for fostering nation-building.
+In my talk, I will discuss the emerging politics of diaspora, focussing on three case studies (Kingdom of Hungary, Greece, and interwar Yugoslavia).
 These efforts to project symbolic sovereignty across the Atlantic can elucidate new visions of the nation and its relation to territory, and heralded new forms of governmentality.

 Dr. Ulf Brunnbauer is director of the Institute for East and Southeast European Studies and chair of Southeast and East European History at the University of Regensburg.

 Please note that events posted on this website are considered to be public events – unless otherwise stated – and you are choosing to enter a space where your image and/or voice may be captured as part of event proceedings that may be made public as part of a broadcast, webcast, or publication (online and in print).
 We make every effort to ensure your personal information is kept and used in compliance with the Freedom of Information and Protection of Privacy Act (FIPPA).
 If you have any questions please get in touch with our office at firstname.lastname@example.org or 416-946-8900.